The Saint Paul Police Department has published this online policy manual as part of our commitment to transparency.

 Exceptions to the Accident Review Board Review:

-All traffic crashes are subject to review by the ARB except for the following incidents:
+All traffic crashes are subject to review by the ARB except for the following:

-- Traffic crashes deemed to be a critical incident by the chief of police, or their designee, will be investigated by the homicide/ robbery unit using established protocols;
+- Traffic crashes deemed to be a critical incident by the Chief of Police or their designee will be investigated using established protocols.

 - Properly parked police vehicles that are damaged by another vehicle.
-(A properly parked vehicle is one which occupies a designated parking space with the brakes properly set, and doors closed.); and
+(A properly parked vehicle is one that occupies a designated parking space with the brakes properly set and doors closed.).

 Accident Review Board Members: